 Step 3: Town Council Meeting

 If Council votes for deferral, the project generally is brought back to Council the following month with the requested additional information.
-Supporting documents are posted on the town website.
+Supporting documents are posted on the Town's website.

 Department Approval of Development Projects

-Certain project proposals are approved within the Planning & Zoning Dept. and are not subject to this process.
+Certain project proposals are approved within the Planning & Zoning Department and are not subject to this process.
 These projects typically meet all land use and Unified Development Ordinance restrictions.
-Please contact the Planning & Zoning Dept. at 704-455- 0738 for more information.
+Please contact the Planning & Zoning Department at 704-455- 0738 for more information.